Logiqx/wst-results/docs/events/guidance/farrel-cup.md

+#### Garmin

+The Garmin watches that incorporate a multi-band Airoha or Synaptics chipset are all suitable.

+This includes watches such as the fēnix 7 and fēnix 8, but excludes earlier models such as the fēnix 5 and fēnix 6.

+Please wear your Garmin watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

+Please also ensure your Garmin watch is NOT being worn underneath your wetsuit sleeve.

+The full list of suitable Garmin watches can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).

+Important for Garmin users:

+- Data recording
+  - Set to "every second", rather than the Garmin default which is called “smart” recording
+- Satellite Settings
+  - Do NOT use standard GPS
+  - Use "All Systems" or "All Systems + Multi-Band" for the best quality results
+- Suitable App
+  - Please use [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) for the best quality results and reporting of your 500 meters runs

+Full details about Garmin watch setup can be found on another page by using this [link](https://logiqx.github.io/gps-guides/guidance/garmin/setup/).

+When sharing your data with the timekeeper, please send the FIT file (not GPX).

+If you do not know how to get the FIT file from your Garmin then please use this [link](https://logiqx.github.io/gps-guides/guidance/garmin/analysis/).

 #### COROS

 The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S may be used for this competition, but not the NOMAD or APEX 4.